 Commercial customers have energy needs that are unique and vary widely depending on the industry or business.
 Finding ways to save energy can mean big operational energy savings, a smaller carbon footprint and improved profitability.
 Businesses can qualify for efficiency programs and earn rebates for energy-saving purchases when they consider new machinery or appliances to improve operations and conserve energy.

 Pioneer is committed to being your community-owned resource and to helping our commercial customers research and implement options to save money on their energy bills.
-We’ve curated information from specific industries and provided energy-saving tips and tricks which reduce consumption and ultimately improve your bottom line.
-The U.S. Environmental Protection Agency, ENERGY STAR program provided many of the cost and energy-saving recommendations found here.
+We’ve curated information from specific industries and provided energy-saving tips and tricks that reduce consumption and ultimately improve your bottom line.
+The U.S. Environmental Protection Agency’s ENERGY STAR program provided many of the cost- and energy-saving recommendations found here.

 • Switch off lights that are not in use.